-Advance equitable and interoperable data governance;
+Advance responsible, equitable and interoperable data governance approaches;

-Enhance international governance of artificial intelligence and emerging technologies for the benefit of humanity.
+Enhance international governance of Artificial Intelligence for the benefit of humanity.

 Principles

-8. Our digital cooperation will be guided by the purposes and principles of the Charter and the following cross-cutting and mutually-reinforcing principles:
+8. Our digital cooperation will be guided by the purposes and principles of the United Nations Charter and the following cross-cutting and mutually-reinforcing principles:

-Inclusive: The equitable participation of all states and other stakeholders is the cornerstone of this Compact.
-Our cooperation will close the digital divides within and between states and advance an inclusive digital environment for all;
+The inclusive participation of all states and other stakeholders is the cornerstone of this Compact.
+Our cooperation will close the digital divides within and between states and advance an equitable digital environment for all;

-Development-oriented: This Compact is rooted in the 2030 Agenda and takes into account different national realities, capacities and levels of development and respecting national policies and priorities.
+This Compact is development-oriented and rooted in the 2030 Agenda.
 Our cooperation will harness technologies to fast-track progress, eradicate poverty and leave no one behind.
 This includes targeted efforts to address the needs of developing countries, in particular the least developed countries, landlocked developing countries and small island developing states, as well as the specific challenges facing middle-income countries;

-Human rights: This Compact is anchored in international law, including international human rights law.
+c) This Compact is anchored in international law, including international human rights law.
 All human rights, including civil, political, economic, social and cultural rights, and fundamental freedoms, must be respected, protected and promoted online and offline.
 Our cooperation will harness digital technologies to advance all human rights, including the rights of the child, the rights of persons with disabilities and the right to development;

-Gender equality and empowerment: The full, equal, and meaningful participation of all women and girls in the digital space is essential to close the gender digital divide and advance sustainable development.
-Our cooperation will encourage leadership of women, mainstream a gender perspective and prevent and eliminate all forms of violence, including sexual and gender-based violence that occurs through or is amplified by the use of technology;
+Gender equality and the empowerment of all women and girls and their full, equal, and meaningful participation in the digital space is essential to close the gender digital divide and advance sustainable development.
+Our cooperation will empower all women and girls, encourage leadership of women, mainstream a gender perspective and counter and eliminate all forms of violence, including sexual and gender-based violence that occurs through or is amplified by the use of technology;

-Environmentally sustainable: Digital technologies unlock new capabilities and opportunities for measuring, monitoring and solving environmental challenges and implementing multilateral environmental agreements.
-The infrastructure required to deliver digital goods and services already consumes substantial resources and produces significant carbon emissions as well as e-waste.
-Our cooperation will leverage digital technologies for sustainability while minimizing their negative environmental impacts;
+Digital technologies unlock new capabilities and opportunities for advancing environmental sustainability.
+The infrastructure required to deliver digital goods and services currently consumes substantial resources and produces significant carbon emissions as well as e-waste.
+Our cooperation will leverage digital technologies to solve environmental challenges while minimizing their negative environmental impacts;

-Equitable: Meaningful inclusion in the digital economy requires tackling existing concentrations of technological capacity and market power.
-Our cooperation will aim to ensure that the benefits of digital cooperation are fairly distributed and do not exacerbate existing inequalities or impede the full achievement of sustainable development.
+Equitable and meaningful inclusion in the digital economy requires tackling existing concentrations of technological capacity and market power.
+Our cooperation will aim to ensure that the benefits of digital cooperation are fairly distributed and do not exacerbate existing inequalities or impede the full achievement of sustainable development;

-Accessible: Accessible and affordable data and digital technologies and services are essential to enable every person to participate fully in the digital world.
+Accessible and affordable data and digital technologies and services are essential to enable every person to participate fully in the digital world.
 Our cooperation will promote digital accessibility for all and support linguistic and cultural diversity in the digital space;

-Interoperable: Digital systems that communicate and exchange are critical catalysts for development.
+Digital systems that communicate and exchange are critical catalysts for development.
 Our cooperation will advance interoperability between digital systems and compatible governance approaches;

-Responsible: Safe, secure and trustworthy emerging technologies, including artificial intelligence, offer new opportunities to turbocharge development.
-Our cooperation will advance responsible, accountable, transparent and human-centric design, development, deployment and use of digital and emerging technologies, with effective human oversight;
+Safe, secure and trustworthy emerging technologies, including Artificial Intelligence (AI), offer new opportunities to turbocharge development.
+Our cooperation will advance a responsible, accountable, transparent and human-centric approach to the lifecycle of digital and emerging technologies, which includes the pre-design, design, development, evaluation, testing, deployment, use, sale, procurement, operation and decommissioning stages, with effective human oversight;

-Innovation-friendly: Creativity and competition drive digital advances.
+Creativity and competition drive digital advances.
 Our cooperation will foster innovation and the potential for societies and businesses, regardless of size or origin, to reap the benefits of digitalization and thrive in the digital economy;

-Multi-stakeholder: Governments and other stakeholders, including the private sector, civil society, the technical community, academia and international and regional organizations, have roles and responsibilities in advancing an inclusive, open, safe and secure digital future.
-We will implement this Compact in a spirit of global solidarity and partnership; and
+Governments, the private sector, civil society, the technical community, academia and international and regional organizations, have roles and responsibilities in advancing an inclusive, open, safe and secure digital future.
+Our cooperation will be multistakeholder and harness the contributions of all;